ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 #### Other ways of running Python

 There are many other ways of using Python, such as interactive sessions with something called <a href="https://ipython.org/" target="_blank">IPython</a>, or via an IDE (integrated development environment) such as <a href="https://spyder-ide.github.io/" target="_blank">Spyder</a>.
 The Spyder IDE will seem familiar to users of RStudio or the Matlab GUI.
-You can follow this tutorial along using Spyder/IPython if you wish, but for transferability between different platforms, I've stuck with the simple "run from command line approach".
+You can follow this tutorial along using Spyder/IPython if you wish, but for consistency in this workshop and transferability between different platforms, I've stuck with the simple "run from command line/terminal approach".

+If you alread have a bit of experience using Spyder or another IDE, or wish to use IPython, please feel free to do so during the tutorial.

 #### Files for this tutorial